ameseee/kwk-curriculum-site/swift-ios/lessons/classes-objects/index.md

 ## Classes vs. Objects

 Classes are the blueprints or cookie cutters.
-Objects are created from the class - in many cases we will pass an argument in to create a class that changes it's properties.
+Objects are created from the class - in many cases we will pass an argument in to create a class that changes its properties.
 There can be MANY objects that are created from just one class!

 ### Practice